Gaya/wreckeys-plate-designer/source/_posts/frankensoil-1.md

 I'll probably get a professionally done laser cut version of the board, but it was fun to experience wood working for once.

-You can find all the code and other stuff in this repository.
+You can find all the code and other stuff [in this repository]((https://github.com/Gaya/frankensoil)).

 Cheers!
 Gaya